 The plan I chose

-When I first decided to sign up for (what was then) Videoblocks, I went with the Basic Video package.
-After all, I’m not shooting in 4K yet, so why spend the extra $100 to upgrade?
-Well, apparently I need to read more carefully as I somehow didn’t notice that this lower-tier plan only entitles you to five downloads a month.
+When I first decided to sign up for Storyblocks Video, I went with the Basic Video package (which has since been replaced with the Starter option).
+After all, I’m not shooting in 4K yet, so why spend the extra cash to upgrade?
+Well, apparently I need to read more carefully as I somehow didn’t notice that this lower-tier plan only entitled you to five downloads a month — with the Starter now allowing for 10 downloads a month.
 Thus, I was informed that I had met my monthly limit before I had even finished editing my first video.
-So, quite quickly, I ponied up that extra hundred to switch to the Unlimited Video plan instead.
+So, quite quickly, I ponied up that extra money to switch to the Unlimited Video plan instead.
 To their credit, Storyblocks made this process simple, allowing me to erase my mistake without penalty.

 I will say that I also considered going one step further and going to the Unlimited All Access option.
 However, with one stock image subscription to my name already, I didn’t foresee needing that feature (plus I can always just use stills from my videos, right?).
 Moreover, due to the nature of my videos, I rarely have a use for royalty-free music.
 Thus, I landed with the middle tier option.